jjjw420/splunk-ibm-websphere-mq-add-on/README.md

 * You are using Splunk 6+
 * Look for any errors in $SPLUNK_HOME/var/log/splunk/splunkd.log
 * Enable debug logging by changing the "ExecProcessor" property under "Server logging" to DEBUG.
+This will output some debug at various places in the code.
+Search for the following in Splunk: `index=_internal component=ExecProcessor mq_ta`
 * Ensure that the PyMQI and ctypes libraries can be imported when using the Splunk Python interpreter.
 * Ensure that the IBM Websphere MQ libraries are available to the user which runs Splunk.